Finding a mountain bike for under £500 can seem like a bit of a minefield, but fortunately you're in the right place.

 - Easy to upgrade

 - Fork lacks performance of pricier models

-The Tufftrax Comp Disc is one of the few bikes at this price point that perform well, yet are available from a traditional bike shop.
+The Tufftrax Comp Disc is one of few bikes at this price point that performs well and is available from a traditional bike shop.
 While this may make it easier to buy, it also means that value suffers.